Miami Open 2026: Sinner Sets Masters Record as Alcaraz Crashes Out

 The quarterfinal lineup is set, and without Alcaraz, the draw has blown wide open.

 Sinner remains the overwhelming favorite.
 His quarterfinal opponent, Frances Tiafoe, has the crowd support at Hard Rock Stadium but hasn't beaten a top-5 player in a Masters event this year.
-Alexander Zverev and Daniil Medvedev lurk in the other half of the draw.
+Alexander Zverev and Daniil Medvedev lurk in the other half of the draw, and Landaluce's run has added a wild-card element nobody predicted.

 The final is scheduled for Sunday, March 29.
 With a $9.4 million prize pool and ranking points on the line, Sinner has everything to play for — and the form to get it done.